alexis51151/parallelDNA/README.md

 # APM parallelized for DNA analysis
-DNA sequence comparison tool implementing Approximate Pattern Matching (APM) algorithm with levenshtein's distance.
+DNA sequence comparison tool implementing Approximate Pattern Matching (APM) algorithm using levenshtein's distance.

 ## Libraries used

-In this project, we intend to use primarly OpenMP and MPI in order to use parallelism for perfomance-enhancement compared to the sequential APM.
-Might use CUDA at some moments if necessary.
+This project combines OpenMP and MPI parallelization for a cluster of multicore machines

 ## How to use